gottacatchenall/ms_false_negatives/README.md

 true-negative.
 This has several practical consequences: first it means negatives taken outside the overlap of the range of each species aren’t informative because co-occurrence was not possible, and therefore neither was an interaction.
-Second, we can use this relation to compute the expected number of total observations needed to obtain a "goal" number of observations of a particular pair of species (@fig:geometric(B)).
-As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ and $B$ both co-occurring and _not interacting_ 10 times to be confident this is a true negative, then we need an expected 1000 observations of all species if the relative abundances of $A$ and $B$ are both $0.1$.

-Because the true FNR is latent, we can never actually be sure what the actual number of false-negatives in our data---however, we can use simulation to estimate the FNR for datasets of a given size using neutral models of observation.
 If some of the “worst-case” FNRs presented in @fig:geometric(A) seem unrealistically high, considering that species are observed in proportion to their relative abundance.
 In the next section we demonstrate that the distribution of abundance in ecosystems can lead to very high realized values of FNR ($p_{fn}$) simply as an artifact of sampling effort.
+Second, we can use this relation to compute the expected number of total observations needed to obtain a "goal" number of observations of a particular pair of species (@fig:geometric(B)).
+As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ and $B$ both co-occurring and _not interacting_ 10 times to be confident this is a true negative, then we need an expected 1000 observations of all species if the relative abundances of $A$ and
+$B$ are both $0.1$.

 ![**(A)** The probability that an observed interaction is a true negative (y-axis) given how many times it has been sampled as a non-interaction (x-axis).